Jacob van Eyck: Recorder career

 In addition to his work with the carillon, Van Eyck was a particularly skillful recorder player.
-In 1644 in Antwerp, Paulus Matthysz published Van Eyck's Euterpe oft Speel-goddinne I, a collection of variations on popular folk songs at the time for recorder.
+In 1644 in Amsterdam, Paulus Matthysz published Van Eyck's Euterpe oft Speel-goddinne I, a collection of variations on popular folk songs at the time for recorder.
 It was later renamed to Der Fluyten Lust-hof I. A subsequent volume (Der Fluyten Lust-hof II) was published in 1646 and a revised and greatly enlarged version of first volume was published in 1649.
 Probably in response to the success of the works, Sint Janskerk increased the salary paid to Van Eyck provided that he entertain passers-by with songs on his recorder.
 A second version Der Fluyten Lust-hof II was published in 1657 and a third and final version of Der Fluyten Lust-hof I was published c.
 1656.

 Later life and death

 The final years of Van Eyck's life were spent in declining health.
 He died on 26 March 1657 in Utrecht.
 His assistant and caretaker Johan Dicx was the principal legatee of his will and succeeded him in most of his carillonneur positions.
 He was buried the next day, and for three hours, the bells of Sint Janskerk, the Jacobikerk, and the Dom Tower were tolled in his memory.
 Lambertus Sanderus composed a four-line verse that is inscribed on Van Eyck's gravestone.
 In 2006, the mayor of Utrecht unveiled an inlaid memorial tablet in the Dom Square, at an angle to Dom Tower.
 The Utrecht Bellringers Guild awards the Jacob van Eyck Prize every three years to fund the preservation of Dutch cultural and historical heritage and campanological research.
+In 2023, the mayor of Utrecht renamed the passageway underneath the Dom Tower as the Jacob van Eyck Passage.